-The Board selected communities in September 2018 and December 2019 to develop community air monitoring plans (CAMP) and/or CERPs.
-Communities nominated in late 2020 were selected by the Board on February 10, 2021, resulting in the appearance of gap in community selection, although communities have been selected by the Board for the Program annually since 2018.
-To date, 17 communities have been selected by the Board to participate in the Program: one community was selected for a CAMP only; two were selected for a CERP only; and fourteen communities were selected for both a CAMP and a CERP with some communities such as Richmond and Portside EJ Neighborhoods starting with a CAMP and later transitions to a CAMP and CERP (Figure 1).
-Each community is either developing or implementing its respective plans.
+The Board selected communities in September 2018 and December 2019 to develop community air monitoring plans (CAMP) and or CERPs.
+Communities nominated in late 2020 were selected by the Board on February 10, 2021, resulting in a gap in community selection.
+However, communities have been selected by the Board for the Program annually since 2018.
+To date, 19 communities have been selected by the Board to participate in the Program: one community was selected for a CAMP only; three were selected for a CERP only; and fifteen communities were selected for both a CAMP and a CERP with some communities such as Richmond and Portside EJ Neighborhoods starting with a CAMP and later transitions to a CAMP and CERP.
+Each community is either developing or implementing its plans.

-Figure 1: AB 617 Communities' Status as of February 1, 2023
+Figure 1: AB 617 Communities' Status as of May 2023

-Community Emissions Reduction Program (CERP) Implementation Statewide
+Community Emissions Reduction Program Implementation Statewide